 Here’s an example of what these policies can look like:

-- Move important client communication to email or a project management tool, like Asana.
+- Move important client communication to email or a product management tool like Monday or Asana.

 - Remove distractions by turning off push notifications for messaging channels that are not essential for completing your work.